Andrew Whitworth Set to Join Rams Hall of Famer in Rare Category

 “During the week, when I’m training, I’m very aware of what I’m eating and how I’m doing things,” Whitworth said.
 “I try to do my best to feel good, but my body definitely knows it when I eat a couple of bean burritos or soft taco supremes.”

-Whitworth will be enjoying his 40th in 193 more days.
-However, he’s more energized about starting NFL season No. 16.
+More than his birthday, Whitworth said he’s energized about starting NFL season No. 16.

 “Honestly, just playing my 16th season is the first thing to check off and I can’t wait to walk out week one and just the journey to get deep into that,” Whitworth said.
 “I take it step-by-step and I’m looking forward to the season and excited about it.”